mehak-zehra/daily-planner/README.md

 # daily-planner
 ## Purpose
 The application is an online Daily planner that adds event.
 The planner updates in real time.
-The current time is highlighted with "blue", passed times are "disabled and future times are "white".
-The planner is saved in local Storage.
+The current time is highlighted with "blue", passed times are "disabled and future times are "green".
+The planner is saved in local storage.

 ## Built With
 * HTML